eccarson/ir3/README.md

 ## Related publications
 * E. Carson and N. J. Higham.
 [A new analysis of iterative refinement and its application to accurate solution of ill-conditioned sparse linear systems](http://eprints.ma.man.ac.uk/2537/01/covered/MIMS_ep2017_12.pdf).
 MIMS EPrint 2017.12.
 * E. Carson and N. J. Higham.
-Accelerating the solution of linear systems by iterative refinement in three precisions.
-MIMS EPrint 2017.x.
+[Accelerating the solution of linear systems by iterative refinement in three precisions](http://eprints.ma.man.ac.uk/2562/01/paper.pdf).
+MIMS EPrint 2017.24.

 ## Included MATLAB files
 * **_sir3.m_** is a function that performs LU-based iterative refinement with three precisions.